tnajdek/ASCII--Dammit/README.md

 #ASCII, Dammit

+All credit goes to Leonard Richardson.
+I've just put this thing on github.

 Stupid library to turn MS chars (like smart quotes) and ISO-Latin chars into ASCII, dammit.
 Will do plain text approximations, or more accurate HTML representations.
 Can also be jiggered to just fix the